10 Tips for Preppers to Prepare for SHTF Situations

 8. Survival Intelligence – Power of Information

-In a survival situation, knowledge is going to be a critical factor in determining the outcome of your situation.
-The ability to be able to predict what will happen during an emergency is an important part of being prepared.
-Start gathering a list of trusted resources and information sources that can help you prepare for whatever the future has in store.
+In a survival situation, knowledge is going to be a critical factor in determining the outcome.
+The ability to predict what’s coming, and react before everyone else does, is one of the most underrated parts of being prepared.
+Start building a list of trusted resources and information sources now, before you need them in a hurry.

 9. Be Prepared to Bug Out